bobbradley/ietf/draft-bradley-dnssd-private-discovery.md

 ## Answer {#answer}

+An answer is sent in response to a query from a friend.
+Answer procedure:

+1. Generate answer data (MSG2).
-An answer is sent via unicast in response to a query from a friend.
-The answer data (MSG2) is encrypted with the symmetric session key of the destination friend (SSK1 it was the original prober or SSK2 if it was the original responder from the previous probe/response exchange).
-This encrypted field is EMSG2.
-The nonce for EMSG2 is 1 larger than the last nonce used with this symmetric key and is not included in the answer.
-For example, if this is the first message sent to this friend after the probe/response then the nonce would be 2.
-The answer is sent via unicast to the friend.
+2. Get the querying friend's symmetric session key.
+This is SSK1 for the original prober or SSK2 for the original responder.
+3. Encrypt MSG2 the symmetric session key to generate EMSG2.
+The nonce is 1 larger than the last nonce used with this symmetric key (e.g. nonce of 2 if this is the first message to this friend after the probe/response).

-When the friend receives an answer, it symmetrically verifies EMSG2 against every active session's key and, if one is successful (which also identifies the friend), it decrypts the field.
-If verification fails, the answer is ignored, If verification succeeds, the answer is processed.

-Answer Fields:

-* EMSG2 (Encrypted answer data).
+4. Send the answer via unicast to the querying friend.

+When the querying friend receives the answer, it does the following:

+1. Symmetrically verify EMSG2 against every active session's key.
+If this fails for all keys, ignore the answer.
+2. Decrypt EMSG2 to reveal MSG2.
+3. Process the answer.

 Message format:
 ~~~~